Why did you choose to join Mott MacDonald?

 How would you describe the culture of Mott MacDonald?

 I would describe the company as "traditionally progressive".
-Within this sector, the company is quite unique being employee-owned and having traditional values, such as an emphasis on employee retention, long-term thinking and making people take ownership of their work.
+Being employee-owned and having traditional values, such as an emphasis on employee retention, long-term thinking and making people take ownership of their work.
 I believe the core attributes of the company are built on solid grounds.

 What has been your most memorable project?

-This has to be a LEED project in Russia over the past three years.
+This has to be a leadership in energy and environmental design project in Russia over the past three years.
 We were tasked with advising on sustainable design and construction for an industrial client.
 The project has been incredibly challenging and rewarding at the same time with constantly having to think about ingenious ways of adapting sustainability requirements to local customs, laws and culture.
 For instance, erosion control takes on a whole different meaning when it’s minus 28 degrees Celsius outside!
 Having said that, this project has also been incredibly rewarding with very enthusiastic and positive client feedback and lots of new experiences.

 What has been your favourite Mott MacDonald social event?

-This would have to go jointly to sports day 2013 in Birmingham and Mott MacDonald Russia’s Christmas party 2012.
+I would have to say, our 2013 sports day in Birmingham and our 2012 Christmas party in Russia.
 The former was a really fun day, where I won a silver medal for throwing wellies!
 Our team also marched right into the semi-finals of the volleyball tournament, followed by a thoroughly enjoyable evening meal and dance at Edgbaston Stadium.
 The latter was my second Christmas party in Russia in a row.
 Russians really make an effort with their events and are incredibly welcoming to outsiders.
 Skating on Red Square on a crisp, snowy December evening at the end of our trip was the most fun I’d had for a long time.